Barrington Bartley

-Barrington Sylvester Bartley (born 19 October 1980) is an American cricketer of Jamaican origin.
+Barrington Sylvester Bartley (born 19 October 1980) is an American cricketer of Jamaican birth.
 He made his debut for the American national team at the 2005 ICC Trophy, and has since played for the side in a number of international tournaments.
 Bartley is a left-arm orthodox spinner, although he bats with the opposite hand, and has been noted as "one of the best fielders in the country".

 Before moving to New York City, Bartley represented Jamaica at the 1998 and 1999 West Indian under-19 championships, where his teammates included future West Indies players Chris Gayle, Jermaine Lawson, Ricardo Powell, and Marlon Samuels.
 Bartley and Lawson went to school together, and Lawson moved to New York after the conclusion of his West Indies career, like Bartley going on to represent the American national team.
 Bartley made his debut for the U.S. national team at the 2005 ICC Trophy in Ireland, with no previous experience in international matches.
 He featured in all six of the team's games, and, despite making a duck on debut against the United Arab Emirates, featured in both the U.S.'s top five runscorers and top five wicket takers.
 Against Bermuda, he topscored with 52 from 35 balls, hitting two sixes before being bowled by Saleem Mukuddem.
 That innings remained his highest score in list-A matches – his only other games in that format came for the U.S. in the 2008–09 season of the WICB Cup (the West Indian domestic one-day tournament), where he played three matches.